 ALL SAINTS AND ALL SOULS’ DAYS

-All Saints day, the 1st of November, and All Souls' Day, the 2nd, are associated strongly with Catholic tradition and belief.
-All Saints celebrates the memory of every Catholic saint and martyr, known and unknown, whereas All Souls' day centers on the remembrance of those who departed this world.
+All Saints day, the first of November, and All Souls’ Day, the second, are associated strongly with Catholic tradition and belief.
+All Saints celebrates the memory of every Catholic saint and martyr, known and unknown, whereas All Souls’ day centers on the remembrance of those who departed this world.
 The two are usually considered as a continuum by most Italians, who use these days as a moment to reflect and remember the departed.

 THE IMMACULATE CONCEPTION

 The Feast of the Immaculate Conception takes place on the eighth of December and it is, generally, a Holy Day of Obligation.
 The faithful are required to attend Mass, where they commemorate when Mary was graced by God to lead a life completely free of sin.